-Hereditary deafness in dogs is caused by a genetic mutation that affects the development of their inner ear.
+Hereditary deafness is caused by a genetic mutation that affects the development of their inner ear.
 This mutation can be passed down from parent to offspring, or it can occur spontaneously in a single pup.
 The most common form of hereditary deafness is known as congenital sensorineural deafness (CSD), which is caused by a mutation in the gene that codes for a protein called connexin 26.
-This protein is essential for normal hearing and when it is mutated, it can lead to deafness.
+This protein is essential for normal hearing and when it’s mutated, it can cause deafness.

 Symptoms of Canine Hereditary Deafness

 The most common symptom of canine hereditary deafness is a complete lack of response to sound.
 This can be difficult to detect in puppies, because they might not yet have developed the ability to hear.
 Other signs that may indicate deafness include:

 - Unresponsiveness to verbal commands or hand signals

 - Lack of startle reflex when loud noises occur